U.S. Naval Base Subic Bay: Closure due to disagreements in leasing costs

-In December 1991, the two governments were again in talks to extend the withdrawal of American forces for three years but this broke down as the United States refused to detail their withdrawal plans or to answer if it kept nuclear weapons on base.
-Additionally, the United States offered only one quarter of the $825 million in rent sought by the Philippine government.
+In December 1991, the two governments were again in talks to extend the withdrawal of American forces for three years, but this broke down as the United States refused to detail their withdrawal plans or to answer if it kept nuclear weapons on base.
+Additionally, the United States offered only one quarter of the $825 million in rent sought by the Filipino government.
 Finally on 27 December, President Corazon Aquino, who had previously fought to delay the U.S. pullout to cushion the country's battered economy, issued a formal notice for the US to leave by the end of 1992.
-Naval Station Subic Bay was the US's largest overseas defense facility after Clark Air Base was closed.
+Naval Station Subic Bay was the US's largest overseas defense facility, after Clark Air Base was closed.